Raritan Landing, New Jersey: Raritan Landing Archeological Site

 The Raritan Landing Archeological Site includes the Upper Van Rants House Site, the Bluff Prehistoric Site, and areas just downriver in what has become today's Highland Park as well as in Johnson Park.
 The site was originally listed in 1979 and expanded in 1984.
 Work was begun by Rutgers University in 1979 and was continued under the New Jersey Department of Transportation as part of the planned extension of Route 18, planned for completion in 2012.
+Archaeological excavations at Raritan Landing uncovered artifacts including a Delft tile fragment and a British coin dated 1753.